-The African American Alumni Committee of the University of Chicago School of Social Service Administration Alumni Association will be presenting a symposium on:
+The African American Alumni Committee of the University of Chicago School of Social Service Administration Alumni Association presented a symposium on:

 Many professionals of color experience a divide that exists between the cultural backgrounds of their families of origin and the realities of their workplace leading to social isolation, racial and gender tension, professional stagnation, and financial limitations.
 When experienced, this dilemma may create barriers that stifle the individual's ability to form or sustain healthy relationships within the workplace and beyond; ultimately limiting them from reaching their full potential.